On this page

 BI Worldwide data reports a strong relationship between employee happiness and innovation.
 Only 6% of employees mentioned that they bring out their best ideas despite being unhappy.
 This proportion rises to 82% with happy employees.
 The clarion call, then, is clear: Though unhappy employees may deliver acceptable customer experience, they are misfit to bring innovation in their work.

-unhappy employees often give great service
+unhappy employees often give great services

 It is very much in alliance with common sense.
 If employees are energized and motivated at every moment of their work experiences, they will stay around for longer durations.
 The more they stick around, the more specialization they develop, along with deeper knowledge of how best to serve customers.